Judecoin/pos-evolution/service-node-restart.md

 - Do not disclose wallet seed phrases or private keys;
 - Do not disclose `.pem` files or other server access keys;
 - Do not click unknown emails or unknown links;
-- When downloading the CLI, prioritize links provided by the official website or official GitHub;
+- When downloading the CLI, prioritize links provided by the community website or GitHub;
 - It is recommended to store the Service Node private key, server access files, and node records in secure encrypted storage;
 - It is recommended to keep at least two offline backups in separate safe locations.